marvinruder/rating-tracker/README.md

 `LOG_LEVEL` | `debug` | The level for the log output to `stdout`.
 Can be one of `fatal`, `error`, `warn`, `info`, `debug`, `trace`.
 If unset, `info` will be used.
 `PLAIN_LOG` | `1` | If set to a truthy value, the log output to `stdout` will not be rendered with colors and icons.
 `AUTO_FETCH_SCHEDULE` | `0 30 2 * * *` | A Cron-like specification of a schedule for when to fetch all stocks from all providers.
 The format in use includes seconds, so the example value resolves to “every day at 2:30:00 AM”.
 If unset, no automatic fetching will happen.
-`SELENIUM_MAX_CONCURRENCY` | `4` | The number of Selenium WebDrivers used concurrently when fetching information for multiple stocks.
-The Selenium instance should be set up to allow for the creation of at least that many sessions, as done in [this configuration](#minimal-example-setup-using-docker-compose) using the environment variable `SE_NODE_MAX_SESSIONS`.
+`MAX_FETCH_CONCURRENCY` | `4` | The number of fetcher instances used concurrently when fetching information for multiple stocks.
+When fetching from a data provider using Selenium, the Selenium instance should be set up to allow for the creation of at least that many sessions, as done in [this configuration](#minimal-example-setup-using-docker-compose) using the environment variable `SE_NODE_MAX_SESSIONS`.
 If unset, no concurrent fetches will be performed.
 `SIGNAL_URL` | `http://127.0.0.1:8080` | The URL of the Signal REST API.
 Can also use the Signal REST API service name (e.g. `signal` in [this configuration](#minimal-example-setup-using-docker-compose)) as hostname if set up within the same Docker Compose file.
 If unset, no Signal notification messages will be sent.
 `SIGNAL_SENDER` | `+12345678900` | The phone number of the Signal account registered with the Signal CLI service, which will be used to send notification messages.
 Read more [here](#create-signal-account) on how to register a Signal account.
 If unset, no Signal notification messages will be sent.